 Cinderella’s Royal Table Review

-While I did enjoy my breakfast, the portion sizes were actually considerably smaller than I’ve grown accustomed to at Walt Disney World.
-To me that’s fine because I think portion sizes are way too big to begin with, but for some people, they might find this disappointing.
-Especially if you’re used to the buffet all-you-care-to-enjoy dining found elsewhere at Disney Restaurants.
+Ok.
+So what’s the verdict for our Cinderella Royal Table review?
+While we did enjoy this breakfast, the portion sizes were considerably smaller than we’ve grown accustomed to at Walt Disney World.
+And that’s coming from girls who normally eat less anyway.
+But for many, the smaller portions may be disappointing.
+Especially if you’re used to the buffet all-you-care-to-enjoy dining found elsewhere.

 We also wouldn’t recommend this restaurant as a way to get a head start on your Magic Kingdom day unless you can get the 7:55 a.m. time.
 Even that could be cutting it close.
 It took an hour and a half for us to meet Cinderella in line, meet Jasmine, Ariel, Snow White, and Aurora at our tables, and be served our breakfast.
 So by the time we were done with the whole experience, we were really no more ahead than anyone else.
 It was close to 10 a.m. at that point.